 Staff Shortages and Improving Efficiency

 Relying on manual processes for inventory management can lead to human error.
 Medical personnel might enter the wrong inventory count for some items or fail to update inventory levels for other items.
-This can lead to inadequate medical supplies or other inventory problems.
+Failure to follow best practices can lead to inadequate medical supplies or other inventory problems.

 Compliance